2013 Horlivka chemical accident

-An industrial chemical accident occurred on August 6, 2013 at the private limited company Concern Stirol JSC, part of Ostchem Holding AG, in the city of Horlivka, Ukraine.
+An industrial chemical accident occurred on 6 August 2013 at the private limited company Concern Stirol JSC, part of Ostchem Holding AG, in the city of Horlivka, Ukraine.
 Ammonia was released in the air and five people were killed and 23 people were injured from exposure to the gas.
 Of these, 22 people were hospitalized burns and poisoning.

-Before the accident
+Before the incident

 Concern Stirol, JSC, was founded in 1933.
 It is the largest mineral fertilizer producer in Ukraine.
 In September 2010, Concern Stirol became part of OSTCHEM holding controlled by Group DF founded and owned by Ukrainian businessman Dmitry Firtash.

-On May 26, 2013 a fire took place in a workshop for the compression of ammonia at the plant, destroying 100 square meters of floor structure and damaging one gas compressor.
+On 26 May 2013 a fire took place in a workshop for the compression of ammonia at the plant, destroying 100 square metres (1,075 square feet) of floor structure and damaging one gas compressor.
 The fire was extinguished within 1.5 hours.

 Locals claim that ammonia emissions occur quite often.

-The accident
+Ammonia Release

-At 14:00 on August 6, 2013, during the overhaul of plant №1 at the Stirol chemical plant, while depressurizing an ammonia reservoir, a liquid ammonia pipe with a diameter of 150 mm and a working pressure of 12 atmospheres was damaged and gas ammonia escaped.
+At 14:00 on 6 August 2013, during the overhaul of plant №1 at the Stirol chemical plant, while depressurizing an ammonia reservoir, a liquid ammonia pipe with a diameter of 150 mm (5.9 in) and a working pressure of 12 atmospheres was damaged and gas ammonia escaped.
 A white cloud appeared at the plant and quickly spread.

 According to witnesses, there was a panic in the workshop after the accident because people were unable to wear masks, which were rated for only 5 minutes of breathing.

 The company Rescue Service completely stopped ammonia output within 20 minutes.
-The accident released 600 kg of ammonia into the air.
+The accident released 600 kg (1,323 lb) of ammonia into the air.

 Consequences

 Accident victims

-According to initial reports, 2 people were killed, three were injured.
-The final death toll was 5, including a foreman–fitter, 3 fitters and an electric and gas welder.
+According to initial reports, two people were killed, three were injured.
+The final death toll was five, including a foreman–fitter, three fitters and an electric and gas welder.

 Overall 23 people underwent medical care, with 22 admitted to two city hospitals (№ 2 and № 3) of Horlivka.
-Later, 5 people were transferred for treatment to the Donetsk Regional Clinical Territorial Medical University.
+Later, five people were transferred for treatment to the Donetsk Regional Clinical Territorial Medical University.
 At the same time the Head of the Donetsk Regional State Administration Andriy Shishatskiy said that 21 people were hospitalized.

 Among the residents of Horlivka there were no medical consultations regarding ammonia toxicity.

 The ecological situation

-In the first hours after the accident in the city an unpleasant ammonia smell was reported.
+In the first hours after the incident in the city an unpleasant ammonia smell was reported.
 People began to take shelter indoors and shut windows, but no official information had been received.

 Later, Directorate of Civil Protection of Horlivka City Council published information that the accident didn't pose a threat to people.
 Later the Horlivka sanitary and epidemiological station confirmed that the maximum permissible concentration of ammonia in air was not exceeded at 500 and 1000 meters from the plant.